Canyildiz1386/Physics/mathia.md

 ![Quartic iterations vs eta](gd_outputs/quartic_iters.png)
 ![Quartic error decay](gd_outputs/quartic_decay.png)

-**Analysis:**
-The quartic exaggerates the cubic’s problems.
-The derivative grows faster (cubic growth), which means even modest learning rates can push the algorithm into divergence.
-The local minima compete, so convergence depends on where you start.
-This makes optimization unstable in practice.
+Here the safe range for eta is narrower still, and convergence is more fragile.
+Divergence begins at smaller learning rates compared to the quadratic.
+This demonstrates how higher degree polynomials make gradient descent unstable.

 ---

 ### Quintic Function (Degree 5)

-The quintic studied was f(x) = x⁵ – 5x³ + 4x.
-Its derivative is 5x⁴ – 15x² + 4.

-This function combines everything: steep growth at the extremes, multiple turning points, and several local minima.
+Derivative: 5x⁴ – 15x² + 4.
+This polynomial has steep growth, multiple minima, and inflection points.

 | eta | iterations | converged |
 |-----|------------|-----------|